“Planning takes planning”—as an agency owner observed at the end of a recent coaching call.

 The more your agency grows, the sooner you’ll want to start—because larger agencies tend to be more-complex agencies.
 And more-complex agencies need a longer “runway” to get things right.
 You’re steering a cruise ship, not a speedboat.

 Want to grow your agency more smoothly in the coming year?
-Check out my Agency Leadership Intensive.
-The program is designed exclusively for agency owners and executives.
+Check out Calm the Chaos, to help up-level your leadership.

 Question: How do you approach annual and quarterly planning at your agency?